 Ben’s personal study reminded Ira of his client, given it held an air of old world charm, full of historic beauty and cozy memories.
 Ira sensed Ben’s presence in the room, imagining him with an after-dinner cordial in one hand, a cigar in the other, and a symphony recording playing in the background.
 To the left, an expansive seating area circled around a beautiful stone fire place under twelve-foot cathedral-domed ceilings.
 And to the right sat a large traditional oak desk, near the over-sized bay windows, and an original Tiffany lamp in its corner.

 Olivia held a striking yet maudlin pose, as she sat upright with her legs angled towards the fire place, posture clean and crisp with an arch matching the back of her tall, wing-backed leather chair.
-She held a cup of tea in her hands, atop a fine silver-rimmed china saucer, and looked calmly at him.
+She held a cup of tea in her hands, atop a fine silver-rimmed china saucer, and stared calmly at him.
 Ira assumed she’d been crying recently as her swollen eyes refused to hide behind whatever makeup she’d applied as a wishful cover.

 Diane poured chamomile and raised the porcelain teapot towards him.
 “A cup of tea, Mr. Rattenbury?”